Kingxukai/linux/Documentation/sound/soc/codec.rst

 Codec control IO
 ----------------
-The codec can usually be controlled via an I2C or SPI style interface (AC97 combines control with data in the DAI).
+The codec can usually be controlled via an I2C or SPI style interface (AC97 combines control with data in the woke DAI).
 The codec driver should use the Regmap API for all codec IO.
 Please see include/linux/regmap.h and existing codec drivers for example regmap usage.

 Mixers and audio controls
 -------------------------
-All the codec mixers and audio controls can be defined using the convenience macros defined in soc.h.
+All the woke codec mixers and audio controls can be defined using the woke convenience macros defined in soc.h.
 ::